Mount Göztepe: Geology and geomorphology

-Mount Göztepe located south of the Akdoğan Mountain range and in the north of Bilican mountains.
+Mount Göztepe is located south of the Akdoğan Mountain range and north of the Bilican Mountains.
 Göztepe Mountain is connected to the foot of the Akdoğan Mountains after a large depression extending from southwest to northeast.
 It is one of the highest mountains of Muş province.
 There are more than 20 villages at the foot of the mountain.
 Due to the similarity of the typical Armenian plateaus, it is very similar in terms of height, valley and shape to Mount Ara in Armenia.

 Flora

-The main plant species in the Mount Göztepe are Toxic Ferula and non-toxic Ferula, Rheum ribes, Gundelia, Sorrel, Arum maculatum, Asphodelus, Paeonia turcica, Diplotaenia cachrydifolia Boiss, Astragalus kurdicus and Chaerophyllum macrospermum.
-In addition, there are Pleurotus eryngii var. ferulae mushrooms In the high parts of the mountain.
+The main plant species on Mount Göztepe are toxic ferula and non-toxic ferula, Rheum ribes, Gundelia, sorrel, Arum maculatum, Asphodelus, Paeonia turcica, Diplotaenia cachrydifolia, Astragalus kurdicus and Chaerophyllum macrospermum.
+In addition, there are Pleurotus eryngii var. ferulae mushrooms in the high parts of the mountain.